ciarand/guzzle-docs/guide/plugins.rst

 Plugins
 =======

-Guzzle ships with a number of plugins that deal with both the ``Guzzle\Http`` and ``Guzzle\Service`` namespace.
+Guzzle ships with a number of plugins that typically deal with the ``Guzzle\Http`` namespace.

 .. note::

-    Any event subscriber attached to the ``EventDispatcher`` of a ``Client`` object will automatically be attached to all request objects created by the client.
+    Any event subscriber attached to the ``EventDispatcher`` of a ``Guzzle\Http\Client`` or ``Guzzle\Service\Client`` object will automatically be attached to all request objects created by the client.
 This allows you to attach, for example, a  HistoryPlugin to a client object, and from that point on, every request sent through that client will utilize the HistoryPlugin.

 HTTP Plugins
 ------------